This little post is about what I have learned from my 7 month ML journey. Hope a newbie like me finds something to invest his/her 5 minutes in.

 About 7 months ago, I seriously started to focus in the ML field.
 And right now, I have done many considerable good things.
 I have done projects like toxic-comment-classifier, sarcasm-detector, movie-recommender etc. And some “non-ML” projects like image-optimizer and an online gaming site to play Tic-Tac-Toe against unbeatable bot.
 Also I am an expert in Kaggle kernels and doing summer Internship in Deep learning in Bangalore, India.

 I will divide this post in 3 parts.

 How to start in ML?

 This question is very common in almost all of the aspirants.
 One basic analogy is, one needs to have at least basic knowledge of statistics, calculus (specially for Deep Learning) and linear algebra to understand concepts of Machine Learning & Deep Learning.
 Remember I have said “basic”.
-You don’t need to be expert in it.
-And if you have done high school studies good, you most probably have it.
+You don’t need to be an expert in it.
+And if you have done good high school studies, you most probably have it.
 So, congrats.
-You already have base of ML!!
+You already have a base of ML!!

-While starting, remember on thing.
+While starting, remember one thing.
 Learn in BFS manner, not in DFS manner.
-What I want to say is, try to grasp overall idea of each and every concept of ML.
+What I want to say is, try to grasp the overall idea of each and every concept of ML.
 Don’t just pick one algorithm and do very deep in it.
-Remember, in ML, there is no one such algorithm which always gives best result.
-So, learn basic concept of every algorithm.
+Remember, in ML, there is no one such algorithm which always gives the best result.
+So, learn the basic concept of every algorithm.
 And apply them to some real world data.

-By doing these courses, you will at least have somewhat idea what ML is all about, and how things work.
+By doing these courses, you will at least have some idea what ML is all about, and how things work.
 That’s what our goal was!!
 Congrats, if you have reached this far.